joelnbl/joeldev/data/blog/what-is-react.md

 The javascript driven part is especially important because since react is a javascript library it's of course about writing your web apps in JavaScript and that, in turn, is amazing because javascript runs in the browser allows you to create super-fast Web apps that feel like mobile apps.

-The javascript driven part is especially important because since react is a javascript library it's of course about writing your web apps in JavaScript and that, in turn, is amazing because javascript runs in the browser allows you to create super-fast Web apps that feel like mobile apps.

 **Users don't have to wait for petrol loads now react is probably the most popular javascript library you can learn these days.**

 ![react stuff](https://cdn.hashnode.com/res/hashnode/image/upload/v1628912337962/mljQ_64VF.png?auto=compress,format&format=webp)